Roeck/NYCLI/README.md

 A Scraping data gem for displaying current NYC events from https://nyc.com/events.
 Its first call shows the user the last 20 events from the page.

-The events are displaying in an ordered list from 1 to 20.
+The events are displayed in an ordered list from 1 to 20.
-Typing "more" will present the past 20 from the current events list.
+Typing "more" will present the past 20 events from the current list.

-The events can be selected by their numbers, which when entered, it displays info about them, including their summary, dates, hours and locations, as well as a link for more information and tickets purchase sub-links.
+For each selected event, its date, hours, locations, a link for more information and tickets purchase links are displayed.

 ## Installation